 There might be a new Xbox coming this year, but it's still a better time than ever to dive into the best Xbox One games.
 Microsoft's current console has a massive, diverse library of hot titles, from first-party fare like Gears 5 to Ori and the Blind Forest to huge multiplatform hits like Star Wars: Jedi Fallen Order and Untitled Goose Game.
 There's also Xbox Game Pass, which gets you a ton of great titles for a single monthly fee, as well as a slew of Xbox 360 and Xbox games that are backwards compatible with Xbox One.

-Best of all, every game on our list will work with Project Scarlett, the powerful next-generation Xbox launching in holiday 2020.
-From epic cinematic adventures to addicting couch co-op multiplayer game, here are the best Xbox One games to play now.
+Best of all, every game on our list will work with Xbox Series X, the powerful next-generation Xbox launching in holiday 2020.
+From epic cinematic adventures to addicting couch co-op multiplayer games, here are the best Xbox One games to play now.

 Red Dead Redemption 2

 Red Dead Redemption 2 raises the bar for open-world action games, setting you loose in a stunning, dynamic version of the Wild West in which everything is interactive and all of your actions matter.
 A prequel to the original game, Red Dead 2 puts you in control of the compelling, complex Arthur Morgan, who often must choose between doing the right thing and staying loyal to his gang.
 From its incredibly cinematic storytelling and jaw-dropping graphics (particularly on Xbox One X) to a vast, varied game world that lets you fish, ride horses and engage in epic Western shootouts, Red Dead Redemption 2 is a once-in-a-generation game that all Xbox One owners need to play.